pgilad/eslint-plugin-react-redux/README.md

 $ npm i eslint --save-dev
 ```

-Next, install `eslint-plugin-eslint-react-redux`:
+Next, install `eslint-plugin-react-redux`:

 ```
-$ npm install eslint-plugin-eslint-react-redux --save-dev
+$ npm install eslint-plugin-react-redux --save-dev
 ```

-**Note:** If you installed ESLint globally (using the `-g` flag) then you must also install `eslint-plugin-eslint-react-redux` globally.
+**Note:** If you installed ESLint globally (using the `-g` flag) then you must also install `eslint-plugin-react-redux` globally.

 ## Usage